A solid grasp of inventory turnover ratio turns hopeful businesses into proven ones.

 Average the Inventory

-Average inventory is the estimation of the value ($) or number (units) or a particular type of inventory at any given time over a set time period.
+Average inventory is the estimation of the value ($) or number (units) of certain types of inventory at any given time over a set time period.
 Here’s how to calculate average inventory level:

 (Beginning Inventory + Ending Inventory) / 2